-The engine brake is not intended as the primary brake for the vehicle, nor is it an emergency brake.
+The engine compression brake or exhaust brake is not intended as the primary brake for the vehicle, nor is it an emergency brake.
 The service brakes must be used in an emergency.
-Relying solely on the engine brake to stop the vehicle in an emergency could cause an accident and lead to personal injury.
-The engine brake only helps the service brakes by using pressure to slow the drive train.
+Relying solely on the engine compression brake or exhaust brake to stop the vehicle in an emergency could cause an accident and lead to personal injury.
+The engine compression brake or exhaust brake only helps the service brakes by using pressure to slow the drive train.
 You must use the service brakes for quick or emergency stops.
 Failure to comply may result in death, personal injury, equipment or property damage.